JoseFdri/Tiendax/README.md

 # Tiendax
-point of sale using windows Form usando Entity Framework
+Point of sale using windows Form usando Entity Framework

 ## set up
 Clone the repo and execute the SQL dump to set up the database.